Scopes trial: End of the trial

 Bryan's summation of the Scopes trial, which was distributed to reporters but not read in court, read:

 Science is a magnificent force, but it is not a teacher of morals.
 It can perfect machinery, but it adds no moral restraints to protect society from the misuse of the machine.
 It can also build gigantic intellectual ships, but it constructs no moral rudders for the control of storm-tossed human vessel.
 It not only fails to supply the spiritual element needed but some of its unproven hypotheses rob the ship of its compass and thus endanger its cargo.
 In war, science has proven itself an evil genius; it has made war more terrible than it ever was before.
 Man used to be content to slaughter his fellowmen on a single plane, the earth's surface.
 Science has taught him to go down into the water and shoot up from below and to go up into the clouds and shoot down from above, thus making the battlefield three times as bloody as it was before; but science does not teach brotherly love.
 Science has made war so hellish that civilization was about to commit suicide; and now we are told that newly discovered instruments of destruction will make the cruelties of the late war seem trivial in comparison with the cruelties of wars that may come in the future.
 If civilization is to be saved from the wreckage threatened by intelligence not consecrated by love, it must be saved by the moral code of the meek and lowly Nazarene.
 His teachings, and His teachings alone, can solve the problems that vex the heart and perplex the world.

 After eight days of trial, it took the jury only nine minutes to deliberate.
 Scopes was found guilty on July 21 and ordered by Raulston to pay a $100 fine.
 Raulston imposed the fine before Scopes was given an opportunity to say anything about why the court should not impose punishment upon him, and, after Neal brought the error to the judge's attention, the defendant spoke for the first and only time in court:

 Your honor, I feel that I have been convicted of violating an unjust statute.
 I will continue in the future, as I have in the past, to oppose this law in any way I can.
 Any other action would be in violation of my ideal of academic freedom—that is, to teach the truth as guaranteed in our constitution, of personal and religious freedom.
 I think the fine is unjust.

 Bryan died suddenly five days after the trial's conclusion.
-The connection between the trial and his death is still debated by historians.
+When he learned of the death Mencken said "Well, we killed the son of a bitch."